Courtesy of Ventana Big Sur, an Alila Resort

 The rugged, fog-soaked coast of Big Sur is within a three-hour drive of San Francisco.

-Big Sur—cultural icon, marvel of nature, and ancestral home of the Esselen Tribe—is accessible once more.
-Following a month-long closure due to the Dolan Fire, Highway 1 reopened on September 21.
-Fires are still burning behind the ridge—the Los Padres National Forest remains closed, making the backcountry off-limits for now—but the smoke has cleared (for now), and a handful of campgrounds will reopen on October 1, making this an ideal time for a weekend visit.
+Big Sur—cultural icon, marvel of nature, and ancestral home of the Esselen Tribe—is fully accessible once more.
+Following a four-month-long closure caused by winter storms, a section of Highway 1 reopened April 23, allowing travelers from the south to reach the region.
+After the 2020 fires, the Los Padres National Forest has also reopened, though portions of the backcountry remain off-limits.
+But the smoke has long cleared, and a handful of iconic sites have reopened (including the popular Deetjen’s Big Sur Inn), making this an ideal time for a weekend visit.

 The boundaries of Big Sur are as blurry as the fog that frequently cloaks it.
 Many refer to the Carmel River as Big Sur’s starting point and San Simeon, the town 90 minutes south, where Hearst Castle looms large, as its endpoint.
 Geographic quibbles aside, most agree that the stretch of coast is among California’s most magnificent.